Henley13/paper_translation_factories_2020/README.md

 sigma_z, sigma_yx = detection.get_sigma(
     resolution_z=300,
     resolution_yx=103,
     psf_z=350,
     psf_yx=150)
 sigma_log = (sigma_z, sigma_yx, sigma_yx)
 sigma_background = (sigma_z*5, sigma_yx*5, sigma_yx*5)

 # LoG filter
 cyt_filtered_log = stack.log_filter(
     image=cyt,
     sigma=sigma_log,
     keep_dtype=True)

 # large gaussian filter to estimate then remove noisy background
 cyt_filtered_background = stack.remove_background_gaussian(
     image=cyt,
     sigma=sigma_background)
 ```

 ### 3. Nuclei segmentation

-We identify and segment nuclei from the 2D focus projection of the dapi channel.
-We use a lighter and modified version of [**NucleAIzer**](http://nucleaizer.org/).
-From their [source code](https://github.com/spreka/biomagdsb) we only keep:
+We identify and segment nuclei from the 2D focus projection of the DAPI channel.
+For this, we use modified and light-weight version of [**NucleAIzer**](http://nucleaizer.org/).
+From the original [source code](https://github.com/spreka/biomagdsb) we kept:
 - their final segmentation scripts based on Matterport's Mask R-CNN [implementation](https://github.com/matterport/Mask_RCNN).
 - their final trained [weights](https://drive.google.com/drive/folders/1lVJtS41vzMkIsCa3-i14mSmLBbaKazsq).

-In particular, we remove the Matlab dependencies and the U-net parts.
+In particular, we removed the Matlab dependencies and the post-processin steps with
+several U-nets.
+We found that these steps didn't not improve the segmentation quality
+of our data.

 #### NucleAIzer

 To segment nuclei with our version of NucleAIzer:

 1. Reproduce our python environment:
     - If you use conda, you can recreate our conda environment with the command `conda env create -f environment_nucleAIzer.yml`.
     - Otherwise, you can reproduce it manually from the _requirements_nucleAIzer.txt_ file, running the command `pip install -r requirements.txt` in an empty virtual environment.

 2. Download the trained weights from the [google drive](https://drive.google.com/drive/folders/1lVJtS41vzMkIsCa3-i14mSmLBbaKazsq) of the authors.
 Make sure to copy the _mask_rcnn_final.h5_ file in the folder _nucleAIzer/biomagdsb/kaggle_workflow/maskrcnn/model_.

-3. Copy the 2D dapi projections in the folder _nucleAIzer/biomagdsb/testImages_.
+3. Copy the 2D DAPI projections in the folder _nucleAIzer/biomagdsb/testImages_.

 4. Run the command `bash nucleAIzer/biomagdsbstart_prediction_fast.sh`.